Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Voyages:

 According to Page 1 of the archive documents, Akershus was in Antwerp when war broke out in Norway on Apr.
 9-1940.
-Towards the end of May that year, she was briefly in Convoy OA 156, which left Southend on May 27 and was dispersed 3 days later.
+Towards the end of May that year, she was briefly in Convoy OA 156, which left Southend on May 27.
 She was bound for St. Malo at the time, arriving there on May 28.
 The Norwegian Bjørkhaug, Inger Lise, Ruth I and Varangberg are also listed; see the external link provided within the Voyage Record.
+It'll also be noticed, when going back to the archive document, that she had a long stay in Barry that summer, with another long stay in Cardiff.

 In Oct.-1940 she made a voyage from Clyde to Methil with Convoy WN 22, departing Clyde on Oct.
 11, arriving Methil on the 14th.
 She left Methil again on the 17th in Convoy FS 312, which arrived Southend on Oct.
 19. On Nov.
 11, A. Hague has included her in Convoy FN 332 from Southend, arriving Methil on Nov.
-14. The Norwegian Edle, Kolsdal and Raftsund are also listed in this convoy, while Akershus was the only Norwegian ship in the other 2 convoys - again, see links in the table above (note, however, that the listing for FS 312 and FN 332 is incomplete).
+14. The Norwegian Edle, Kolsdal and Raftsund are also listed in this convoy, while Akershus is the only Norwegian ship named in the other 2 convoys - again, see links in the table above (note, however, that the listing for FS 312 and FN 332 is incomplete).
+The rest of her 1940 movements are shown on Page 1, which also has a few 1941 movements.
+These continue on Page 2; as can be seen, she appears to have had a long stay in London that year.

 As will be seen when going back to Page 2, there's now a big gap in her voyage information; it looks like she remained in Iceland until 1944.